-The country of Hungary is located in Central Europe.
+Hungary is a country in Central Europe.
 From 1949 until 1989 Hungary was a satellite state of the Soviet Union.
 During the Revolutions of 1989, Hungary peacefully transitioned from a communist country to having democracy and capitalism.
 Unlike the other Eastern Bloc countries that broke from the Soviet Union and communism, Hungary did not adopt a new constitution right away.
 Instead, they took the 1949 Constitution and heavily amended it.
-In 2011 the country adopted a new constitution, which came into force on January 1, 2012.
+On January 1, 2012, a new constitution came into force.

 János Áder (Incumbent)

-János Áder is the sixth and current President of Hungary, having been elected on May 2nd, 2012 about a month after the resignation of his predecessor.
-He has stressed the fourth generation human rights outlined in the new constitution, as well as the country being active in the UN’s Friends of Water working group and dealing with water and sanitation issues. Áder's most controversial moment came in March 2013 when he signed the controversial fourth amendment to Hungary's constitution sighting national unity, despite that fact that he did not necessarily agree with it.
-This amendment was controversial due to the fact that it was argued that it restricted the Constitutional Court's powers and gave more power to the president of the Kuria and the chief prosecutor.
+János Áder is the sixth and current President of Hungary.
+He was elected on May 2nd, 2012 about a month after the resignation of his predecessor.
+He has stressed the fourth generation human rights outlined in the new constitution, as well as the country being active in the UN’s Friends of Water working group and dealing with water and sanitation issues. Áder's most controversial moment came in March 2013 when he signed the controversial fourth amendment to Hungary's constitution that restricted the Constitutional Court's powers and gave more power to the president of the Kuria and the chief prosecutor.

 The president of Hungary serves as the head of state and commander-in-chief for the country.
 They are elected once every five years by the National Assembly.
 The position of president is largely a ceremonial position but it does come with some important duties.
 The president is the one who appoints the prime minister and ask for a coalition government to be formed if no party wins a majority of seats in the National Assembly.
 The president also may participate in Parliament and initiate certain laws or national referendum.
 They can also decide dates for elections, dissolve Parliament and can take decisions in respect to certain special legislation.